Aditya1722-tech/VitalSync/README.md

 5. Web-based user interface

 # Team
-Backed by cocreate volunteers, Vitalsync is built by a diverse team of 9 engineering students passionate about solving read-world problems using IOT/Embedded systems and machine learning.
+Backed by cocreate volunteers, Vitalsync is built by a diverse team of 9 engineering students passionate about solving real-world problems using IOT/Embedded systems and machine learning.

 # Status
 Currently under active development.
 First prototype expected soon.